digawp/cs3103-crawler/README.md

 A web crawler written as part of CS3103 Computer Networks Practices assignment in National University of Singapore.

+The crawler can run in parallel; 4-8 threads, depending on hardware concurrency supported.
+All the threads share a common storage to store URLs visited and retrieve URLs to be visited, to prevent the crawler to visit a page that has been visited before by any of the crawlers (assignment requirement).

+The web crawler aims to go for breadth rather than depth.
+It will only visit sites from the same domain at most 20 times.
+The number of domains to visit can be customized, default to 30.
+The seed websites can also be customized.

+See Running for more details on how to run and customize the crawler parameters.

+You can terminate the crawler anytime by giving interrupt signal (eg ctrl-c).

+The crawler does not parse HTTP response status, it will just check the body of the response and retrieve all the links inside an `<a>` tag.
+There is no special handling since for most HTTP error response, there is nothing the crawler can do anyway.

 ## Prerequisites

 ### htmlcxx